Child Safety WeekPosted 08/06/2018 10:07:51

-During the awareness week staff have been visiting the children’s wards of Ysbyty Glan Clwyd Hospital and Ysbyty Wrexham Maelor Hospital as well as local schools to talk to young people about how to stay safe.
+During the awareness week staff have been visiting the children’s wards of Ysbyty Gwynedd Hospital, Ysbyty Glan Clwyd Hospital and Ysbyty Wrexham Maelor Hospital as well as local schools to talk to young people about how to stay safe.

-Stuart Millington, Senior Fire Safety Manager for North Wales Fire and Rescue Service, said: “The fire and rescue service is here to keep people safe, but in addition to responding to incidents when the do occur, we understand the value of preventing the incident from happening in the first place.
-As a result we also do a huge amount of work to prevent accidents from happening as part of our Safety and Well-being visits.
+Kevin Roberts, Senior Fire Safety Manager for North Wales Fire and Rescue Service, said: “The fire and rescue service is here to keep people safe, but in addition to responding to incidents when the do occur, we understand the value of preventing the incident from happening in the first place.
+As a result, we also do a huge amount of work to prevent accidents from happening as part of our Safe and Well checks.

 “We are supporting Child Safety Week in a bid to encourage parents, guardians or carers to think about how they can put simple measures in place to safeguard children against anything from minor accidents to serious harm and injury.